Areas of Concentration

 - Capstone project related to the medical humanities (e.g., theater piece, historical essay, art portfolio, etc.)

 As emphasis on patient-centered care in medical education has grown, palliative care is increasingly recognized as an important part of medical school curricula.
 The palliative care area of concentration is an opportunity for students to solidify basic concepts and begin to work toward more advanced palliative care skills and knowledge.
 Students must apply for this area of concentration by the end of their clerkship year.
+See here more information on the CARE-7 Palliative Care curriculum.

 - Attend or view a minimum of six sessions of the Palliative Care Conference Series